wegrata/edx-platform/docs/course_authors/source/appendices/e.rst

 • The Option Response drop-down input format makes it more likely for students to think of an answer and then search for it, rather than relying purely on recognition to answer the question.

 • The Multiple Choice format is more explicit and visual.
-This makes it a more appropriate choice for presenting tricky or complicated answer options which areintended to get the student to pause and think.
+This makes it a more appropriate choice for presenting tricky or complicated answer options which are intended to get the student to pause and think.

 Sample Problem: